-I recently published a post about the fact that I struggle to find the time to fundraise, and mostly it’s because I’m also trying to maintain a business behind the scenes.
+I recently published (and have since removed) a post about the fact that I struggle to find the time to fundraise – mostly because I’m also trying to maintain a business behind the scenes.
 One of the difficulties work at home parents face is that when you work from home, people tend to forget that sometimes, you have to work.

 This can apply to parents, friends, acquaintances.
 And part of the problem is that being lucky enough to have the opportunity of working from home means I regularly find myself justifying it.
 Essentially, I’m my own worst enemy.
 For example, it’s not unusual to hear the following from me:

 ‘Yes, it’s hard; but I’m so lucky to be at home with the children that I really can’t complain!’

 And that’s totally true.
 BUT – people sometimes seem to forget that fitted – or squeezed – in around being a full time carer to two small human beings, I also have a job to do.

 That despite the joy of being accountable for both my children almost 100% of the time, I am also 100% accountable for my business.

 And I have to maintain both alongside one another.

 What’s the One Thing All Work at Home Parents MUST Do to Succeed?

 Yet I am the person who is at home, and therefore I can go without the extra pair of hands – because I’m flexible.
 Alas, no matter how much I wish otherwise, my flexibility does not stretch to a superpower enabling me to bend the laws of physics and increase the time in which to fit my work.
 And it’s rarely my turn for those extra pair of hands because there’s always somebody else with a more pressing need, apparently.